CaptainDario/DaKanji-Single-Kanji-Recognition/README.md

 ## Credits

-The data on which the neural network was trained on was kindly provided by [ETL Character Database](http://etlcdb.db.aist.go.jp/obtaining-etl-character-database)
+The data on which the neural network was trained on was kindly provided by [ETL Character Database](http://etlcdb.db.aist.go.jp/obtaining-etl-character-database) and [The KanjiVG dataset](https://kanjivg.tagaini.net/).

-[The KanjiVG dataset](https://kanjivg.tagaini.net/) was used to generate "handwritten" kanjis
 Papers:

 * [EfficientNet: Rethinking Model Scaling for Convolutional Neural Networks](https://arxiv.org/abs/1905.11946)